 What Is a Land Lease Agreement?

-A Land Lease Agreement, also known as a Ground Lease Agreement or a Land Lease Contract, is a written agreement that allows the tenant (lessee) to use a piece of land owned by the landowner (lessor) in exchange for rent payments.
+A Land Lease Agreement is a written agreement that allows the tenant (lessee) to use a piece of land owned by the landowner (lessor) in exchange for rent payments.
 This document is very similar to a traditional property lease, and tenants can use it for residential, agricultural, and commercial purposes.
 An agricultural land lease can include the use of the land as a farm for crops, or pasture for animals like goats and sheep.
 A commercial land lease sometimes involves building a parking lot or installing a billboard.
 A residential land lease can allow for a spot in a trailer park for mobile and trailer homes or a right to build a small cabin in the woods.

 A land lease contract defines the relationship between the landlord and the tenant covering all concerns related to land rentals.
 It creates a proper agreement binding to both parties.
 Before you print out your contract, you need to know that there are different requirements and specifics in every state.
 If you wish to create your own agreement to lease land, you can find ready-made templates for each state below.